Final Posted: 12.30.23

 - A GNCC course may include trails, footpaths, roads, hills, motocross tracks or any type of terrain which can be negotiated by a bicycle.

-- The eMTB course will be marked with the following arrows: GREEN arrows on a WHITE background.
+- The eMTB course will be marked with GREEN arrows on a WHITE background.

-- Organized Practice: The course will be open to inspection Friday after 3 pm.
-An Organized Practice will be conducted Friday from 4-6 pm, commencing from the eMTB Start Line.
+- Organized Practice: For Friday events, the course will be open to inspection on Thursday after 4 pm.
+For Saturday events, the course will be open to inspection on Friday after 3 pm, with an Organized Practice from 4-6 pm, commencing from the eMTB Start Line.
 Participants are permitted to walk or bicycle the course only.

 - Marking, cutting, tampering with or otherwise changing the course in any manner is strictly prohibited.
 Course modifications may only be made by an official.

-- No one, except officials and riders officially entered in the race program, may ride on the eMTB racecourse at any time during the eMTB race.
+- No one, except officials and racers officially entered in the race program, may ride on the eMTB racecourse at any time during the eMTB race.

 - Transponder scoring is the official scoring procedure for GNCC.
-All riders will be required to have a fully functioning transponder in order to compete.
-Transponders will be available for either purchase or rental at Rider Registration.
+All racers will be required to have a fully functioning transponder in order to compete.
+Transponders will be available for either purchase or rental at Racer Registration.

 - The section from the Finish Line to the Finish Line checkpoint is a "No Passing" zone.